-The Health and Wellness Institute has a number of ongoing grants which have attracted funds from a number of external organisations.
+The Exercise Medicine Research Institute Institute has a number of ongoing grants which have attracted funds from a number of external organisations.

 - 2014-2017: Improving sexual health in men with prostate cancer: randomised controlled trial of exercise and psychosexual therapies, National Health and Medical Research Council, Project Grants, $565,380

 - 2014-2017: Improving health outcomes after cancer through exercise: a survivorship program, Cancer Council of WA Inc, Fellowship, $320,000